 QnA

+Where do you see the (real) benefits of reality capture in the AECO industry?
 There is a massive gap in the industry in getting survey/scan data into usable formats for designers engineers and constructors.
 This is scan-to-BIM. it’s not perfect and certainly not applicable to every project (due to cost, scalability, organic shapes etc.).
 It is almost always the case that larger organizations will make the best use of such technology so its use seems to be most concentrated in industrial and energy projects (with lots and lots of pipes and structure).
 I believe that such functionality will eventually become a standard output of reality computer technology.

+As we know, there are multiple technical methods for the creation of point clouds, such as pictures or scans.
+Regarding your experience in the real world practice, which one of these methods is mostly used and why?
 Creating point clouds from pictures (photogrammetry) and from laser scans (LiDAR) are both perfectly good methods and have their individual advantages and drawbacks.
 Photogrammetry can be quick and dirty, with generally far lower resolution, while LiDAR can be super accurate but tends to come in at a cost often numerous times that of the alternative.
 Sorry to say, but it depends.
 In my opinion, we are moving more towards; cheap, automated as far as possible, and sufficient technology use.
 One can obtain sufficient results from a scanner at a 10th of the cost of having excellent quality.
 Probably awareness of the levels of resolution and their related costs will become more widely known in the industry and general public.

+To what extent do you consider scan-to-BIM processes to be integrated into real-world projects and where could they be improved in the future, taking into account the latest technological developments in the digitalization of heritage buildings.
 Well as far as heritage and how well is it integrated there, I’d have to say very very minimally.
 I think that probably not much more than research projects are using this technology in built heritage with some exceptions (Kelly can probably point you to some).
 How they could be improved?
 Have the technology taken up and developed as a public good.
 We need this type of technology to advance so that we can effectively document our built heritage and assist in its maintenance while it’s still here.
 As always, if we leave it in corporate hands, it will move towards profit, which is inevitably in massive-scale projects and never in heritage.

-4. How do you see the scan-to-BIM technology in the future usage of digital replicas, so-called digital twins, of real-estate (buildings) or infrastructure assets?
+How do you see the scan-to-BIM technology in the future usage of digital replicas, so-called digital twins, of real-estate (buildings) or infrastructure assets?
+Simply as a part of the process to develop these digital twins.

+What is the most important message you want to give to the students after attending your workshop?
 My message would be mostly on the networking and participation side.
 I think it’s great that they all come here.
 Participating in such events is the key to effective early professional development and keeps things fun at the same time while continuously learning.
 Another message might be ‘learn how to learn technology’.
 Things are moving so fast now that you cannot expect your university to give you the tools you will need 5 or 10 years later.
 Become a life long learner.